ChathurangaKCD/platform/addons/architecture.md

 ## Overview

-The addon system provides a composable, plugin-based architecture that allows Platform Engineers (PEs) to augment ComponentDefinitions with reusable, cross-cutting capabilities without having to define separate CRDs for every possible variation.
+The addon system provides a composable, plugin-based architecture that allows Platform Engineers (PEs) to augment ComponentTypeDefinitions with reusable, cross-cutting capabilities without having to define separate component types for every possible variation.

 ## Core Concepts

 ### Resource Hierarchy

-The system has multiple layers of abstraction:
+The system has a simplified hierarchy:

-1. **ComponentDefinition** (PE-authored)
+1. **ComponentTypeDefinition** (PE-authored)
    - Base template with K8s resource definitions
    - Defines core component behavior
-   - Reusable across multiple component types
+   - Reusable across multiple components

 2. **Addon** (PE-authored)
    - Reusable augmentation units
    - Can be PE-only or developer-allowed
    - Declares `parameters` (static) and `envOverrides` (environment-specific)

-3. **ComponentType** (PE-composed)
-   - Intermediate resource combining ComponentDefinition + Addons
-   - Specifies which addons are baked-in (PE-only)
+3. **Component** (Developer-created, single CRD)
+   - Developers directly create Component resources
-   - Specifies which addons are available to developers
+   - Specifies `componentType` (which ComponentTypeDefinition to use)
-   - Generates a CRD for developers to use

-4. **Component Instance** (Developer-created)
-   - Instance of a ComponentType
-   - Developers configure component + allowed addon parameters
-   - PE-baked addons are transparent to developers
+   - Has `parameters` (merged from ComponentTypeDefinition)
+   - Has `addons[]` array with addon instances and their configurations
+   - Has `build` field (platform-injected)

-5. **EnvBinding** (Developer/PE-created)
+4. **EnvSettings** (Developer/PE-created)
    - Environment-specific overrides
    - Can override `envOverrides` from both component and addons
    - Cannot override `parameters` (those are static)